KasperKnop/WEB1/docs/11-third-project.md

 # Third Project

-## A Dynamic Website / Interative Website / ??
+## A Dynamic Website

+VIA pets with a local JSON file.
+More requirements for interactivity / including js.